 Candida: Candida is a fungus that can be found in high yeast and sugary products, as well as in our bodies.
 Candida lives in harmony within our body, but stress, sugar, yeast, and alcohol can throw off the balance and cause candida to overgrow.
 Since symptoms can vary, someone who has a fungal infection might not know it and instead, pass it off as an acne outbreak.
 Candida itself may cause skin blemishes, but it may also feed the growth of acne.

 Skipping Your Regimen: Your skin thrives on a regimen; it wants to be cleaned, nurtured, and moisturized on a schedule.
 After a night of drinking, if you’re borderline drunk, there’s a good chance you’ll forget about cleaning your face and pass out.
 This is especially bad if you’re at a club and dancing.
 Sweat, makeup, and dirt can make its way on to your face and can clog pores.
 Not washing that off means you’re just asking for a morning breakout.

 Of course not all of these issues matter to everyone.
 Some people are more susceptible and a few drinks will cause them to break out and other people won't break out at all.
 Unfortunately, there isn’t enough research about the acne alcohol link so we cannot say for certain.
-What we can say is that drinking plenty of water, avoiding high sugar/fat in your diet, and staying away from alcohol may be a way to help deal with problematic breakouts.
+What we can say is that drinking plenty of water, avoiding high sugar/fat in your diet, and staying away from alcohol may all help deal with problematic breakouts.
 Have any of you dealt with waking up with acne after a night of drinking, let us know here.